Saghen/blink.cmp/doc/recipes.md

 ### Hide snippets after trigger character

-> [!NOTE]
-> Untested, might not work well, please open a PR if you find a better solution!

 Trigger characters are defined by the sources.
 For example, for Lua, the trigger characters are `.`, `"`, `'`.

 ```lua